learnbyexample/cli-computing/cli_computing.md

 ### Record separators

-By default, newline is used as input and output record separators.
+By default, newline is used as the input and output record separators.
 You can change them using the `RS` and `ORS` variables.

 ```bash
 # print records containing 'i' as well as 't'